 - If you are a part-time student you will also need to make payment of any fee that is not covered by your student support provider and you should contact student finance immediately to make arrangements for payment.

 - Your student support provider notifies the university that you are NOT ENTITLED to have your fees paid as part of your student support entitlement package.

 In this case you need to log into the student portal to make arrangements for the payment of your tuition fees.
-Failure to do so will mean that you will become subject to the university’s policy and procedures for tuition fee debt.
+Failure to do so will mean that you will become subject to the university’s Policy and Procedures for the Non-Payment of Tuition Fees.
 Help and support is also available from Student Finance at the university regarding your application for student support or if you have queries.

 - It is nearly six weeks from the time you started online registration and a decision has not been made by your student support provider regarding your tuition fees:

 In this case you will need to contact student finance at the university and provide satisfactory documentary evidence that you have applied for student support and provided any subsequent documentation that you have been asked for.
 Help and support is also available from Student Finance at the university regarding making your application for student support or if you have subsequent problems or queries.

 What happens if my fees have not been paid and the six week period has expired?